Your Guide to At-Home Sleep Apnea Testing

 An accurate diagnosis opens the path to a better and healthier life.
 Sleep is an essential component of quality of life and longevity.
 If you have a sleep disorder preventing you from getting good quality rest, you need to get immediate treatment to avoid long-term health issues affected by poor sleep.

-If you think you are experiencing signs and symptoms of obstructive sleep apnea (OSA), it is important to consult with your doctor and decide if you need to take an at-home sleep apnea test.
+If you think you are experiencing signs and symptoms of obstructive sleep apnea (OSA), it is important to consult with your doctor and decide if taking an at-home sleep apnea test is the correct treatment option for you.

 Here's what to know about the test.